casejs/docs/install.md

 ## Install Manifest

-Run the following on your terminal:
+Run the following on your terminal from the **root of your project**:

 ```bash
 npx add-manifest